-Pope names five new cardinals, all from outside Italy and the Vatican
+Pope Names Five New Cardinals, All From Outside Italy and the Vatican

 Pope Francis is to elevate five Roman Catholic prelates from outside Italy and the Vatican to the rank of cardinal, the elite group of churchmen who are his closest advisers and can enter a conclave to choose his successor.
-FILE PHOTO: Cardinals attend the Palm Sunday Mass led by Pope Francis in Saint Peter's Square at the Vatican April 9, 2017.
+The pope, making the surprise announcement during his weekly Sunday address, said the men came from Mali, Spain, Sweden, Laos, and El Salvador.

 Discussions